Little Dancer (musical)

-Marie, Dancing Still is a musical with music by Stephen Flaherty and book and lyrics by Lynn Ahrens, based on Edgar Degas' 1880 statue Little Dancer of Fourteen Years.
-The musical, then named Little Dancer, premiered at the Kennedy Center in Washington, D.C. in 2014.
+Little Dancer is a musical with music by Stephen Flaherty and book and lyrics by Lynn Ahrens, based on Edgar Degas' 1880 statue Little Dancer of Fourteen Years.
+The musical premiered at the Kennedy Center in Washington, D.C. in 2014.
 The original production was directed and choreographed by Susan Stroman.

-The musical was retitled Marie, Dancing Still – A New Musical in 2018, prior to the production opening at the 5th Avenue Theatre, Seattle in March 2019.
+The musical was retitled Marie, Dancing Still – A New Musical in 2018, prior to the production opening at the 5th Avenue Theatre, Seattle in March 2019, and returned to its original title thereafter.

 Production history

 The musical premiered at the Kennedy Center's Eisenhower Theatre on October 25, 2014.
 The production closed on November 30, 2014.

 The writing team passed on a potential Los Angeles run in 2015 in order to do rewrites and revisions on the piece.
-The invitation - only March 28, 2016 industry reading featured a newly revised draft of the show.
+The invitation-only March 28, 2016 industry reading featured a newly revised draft of the show.
 Participants included a number of cast members from the original Kennedy Center production, including New York City Ballet principal dancer Tiler Peck, Rebecca Luker, Karen Ziemba, Kyle Harris and Michael X. Martin.

 A private reading was held in June 2018.
 The reading featured Tiler Peck, Robert Lindsay, Kate Baldwin and Karen Ziemba.
 The musical was retitled Marie, A New Musical in 2018, and then Marie, Dancing Still.
-This is based on the "developmental work done by the creators to focus on the once “unknown” woman at the heart of the story."
-The musical opened at the 5th Avenue Theatre, Seattle on March 22, 2019 and will run to April 14.
-The cast for the 5th Avenue Theatre production includes Tiler Peck (Marie), Terrence Mann (Degas), Louise Pitre (Adult Marie), Dee Hoty (Mary Cassat) and Karen Ziemba (Martine Van Goethem), with direction and choreography by Stroman.
+This is based on the "developmental work done by the creators to focus on the once ‘unknown’ woman at the heart of the story."
+The musical opened at the 5th Avenue Theatre, Seattle on March 22, 2019 and concluded on April 14.
+The cast for the 5th Avenue Theatre production included Tiler Peck (Marie), Terrence Mann (Degas), Louise Pitre (Adult Marie), Dee Hoty (Mary Cassatt) and Karen Ziemba (Martine Van Goethem), with direction and choreography by Stroman.

+In May 2025, it was announced that a one-night-only concert staging of the musical would be staged at the Theatre Royal, Drury Lane in July of that year, starring Peck, Julian Ovenden and Lara Pitt-Pulford.